Hancock (film): Home mediaHancock was part of Sony's experiment in providing content to consumers who owned a BRAVIA television equipped with an Internet connection. The film's release over the Internet took place after its theatrical run and before its release on DVD. According to Sony executives, distributing Hancock was an opportunity to showcase BRAVIA, though the method was perceived as an "obvious threat" to cable companies' video on demand. The film was available to BRAVIA owners from October 28, 2008 to November 10, 2008.

-The film was released on DVD,Blu-ray Disc and UMD on November 25, 2008.
+The film was released on DVD, Blu-ray Disc and UMD on November 25, 2008.
 The single-disc DVD provides a theatrical cut (92 minutes) and an unrated cut (102 minutes) as well as five featurettes and two documentaries.
 The double-disc DVD includes these features, a digital copy of the film, and two additional making-of extras.
 The Blu-ray Disc includes these, an on-set visual diary, and a picture-in-picture track.
 George Lang of The Oklahoman described the unrated cut as "a rare instance when deleted scenes enhance the final product".
 Christopher Monfette of IGN thought that the Blu-ray Disc was a "beautiful" transfer, the audio was well-balanced, and the featurettes were well-supplied.

 In the week ending November 30, Hancock placed first on three video charts: the Nielsen VideoScan First Alert sales chart, Home Media Magazine's video rental chart, and Nielsen's Blu-ray Disc chart.
 With the year's Black Friday shopping day on November 28, Hancock was the top seller in the Blu-ray Disc format.
 Over 5.38 million DVDs were sold for a revenue of $91,066,638.

-Reception

-Box office

-Prior to the film's opening five-day weekend in the United States and Canada, predictions for its weekend performance ranged from as low as $70 million to as high as $125 million.
-The film was shown in advance screenings on July 1, 2008, in 3,680 theaters in the United States and Canada, grossing $6.8 million.
-The film was widely released on July 2, 2008, expanding to 3,965 theaters.
-At the conclusion of the five-day weekend, Hancock took top placement at the box office in the United States and Canada, grossing an estimated $103.8 million.
-The film had the third-biggest opening 4th of July weekend after Transformers and Spider-Man 2.
-Hancock was Will Smith's fifth film to open on a 4 July weekend and was his most successful opening to date.
-The film was also Smith's eighth film in a row to take top placement in the American and Canadian box office and the twelfth film in Smith's career to lead the box office.
-Hancock was also Peter Berg's strongest opening of his directing career to date.
-Chad Hartigan, analyst for Exhibitor Relations, said about Smith's successful opening, "Audiences don't care what critics say; they're going to turn out for anything he does."